buddycloud/buddycloud-vm/README.md

 ### Using the VM

-The VM is designed to expose buddycloud-services out to your workstation.
-A quick ascii-art diagram explaines.
+The VM is designed to expose buddycloud-services out to your workstation:
 ```
  +-------------------------------------------------+
  |                                                 |